DocKDE/pdbman/README.md

 - Add or remove atoms and residues to QM or active region by calculating a sphere of given radius around a given atom
 - Add or remove only the sidechain or backbone of residues
 - Write PDB structure and commands to recreate it from scratch to stdout or file
+- Measure distances, angles or dihedrals between selected atoms
+- Measure distances in a sphere around an atom
 - Lists of QM or active atoms can be saved to or loaded from files

 The several options are provided via command line flags (the ordering of the flags does not matter).